tommasorigon/logisticVB/vb_logistic_tutorial.md

 kappa   <- 0.75  # Forgetting rate parameter
 ```

-We replicate the simulation study for different sample sizes `n`, to assess the performance of the variational approximations to concentrate around the true value `beta` as `n` increases.
+We replicate the simulation study for different sample sizes `n`, to empirically check whethee the variational approximations concentrate around the true value `beta`, as `n` increases.

 ### Sample size `n = 20`